itsapkota/Testproject/README.md

 - paste 'http://127.0.0.1:8000/admin/' in url bar of your favourite browser.
 - login with created user.
 - click on sidebar tab 'Shops' and add shops by providing shop name, latitude and longitude.
-- or visit 'http://127.0.0.1:8000/' on your browser and click on 'Create Shops'tabs.You can add the shop.
+- or visit 'http://127.0.0.1:8000/' on your browser and click on 'Create Shops' tabs and you can add the shop.
 - click on 'View Shops' tab in navbar.
 - enter latitude, longitude and distance in km.
 - you will get all the matched shops within the distance which you have entered.